UBC-MDS/DSCI_522_group_10_2022/README.md

       https://github.com/UBC-MDS/boardgame_rating_predictor.git

-  4. Move to the cloned directory
+  4. Move to the root directory of this project

     cd boardgame_rating_predictor